 \subsection{Bounded volume class}

 \begin{defn} Let $M$ be a complete Riemannian manifold.
-We say that $M$ is \textit{strictly negatively curved} if the sectional curvatures are bounded away from zero (i.e., $k\le-\epsilon$ for some $\epsilon>0$).
-If in addition there exists $c>0$ such that $-c<k<-\epsilon$, then we say that $M$ is pinched negatively curved (PNC). \end{defn} Let now $M$ be an $n$-dimensional negatively curved manifold with $n\ge 2$.
-The universal cover $\tilde{M}$ is diffeomorphic to $\R^n$ and is \textit{uniquely continuously geodesic} (i.e., any pair of points is joined by a unique geodesic, and geodesics depend continuously on their vertices), which implies that there is a way to ``straighten'' singular simplices.
+We say that $M$ has \textit{negative curvature bounded away from $0$} if there exists $\epsilon>0$ such that $k\le-\epsilon$ for all sectional curvatures $k$.
+If in addition there exists $c>0$ such that $-c<k<-\epsilon$, then we say that $M$ is \emph{pinched negatively curved} (PNC). \end{defn} Let now $M$ be an $n$-dimensional negatively curved manifold with $n\ge 2$.
+The universal cover $\tilde{M}$ is diffeomorphic to $\R^n$ and is \textit{uniquely continuously geodesic} (i.e., any pair of points is joined by a unique geodesic, and geodesics depend continuously on their endpoints), which implies that there is a way to ``straighten'' singular simplices.
 We recall briefly this construction, see \cite[Section 8.4]{frigerio2017bounded} for more details.
-First, one defines straight simplices on the universal cover $\tilde{M}$ by induction on the degree: a $0$-dimensional straight simplex is just a map from a point to a given point $x_0\in \tilde{M}$; given $k+1$ points $x_0,\ldots,x_k\in \tilde{M}$, one defines the straight simplex $[x_0,\ldots,x_k]$ by coning $[x_0,\ldots,x_{k-1}]$ over $x_k$, i.e., by taking constant speed geodesics from $x_k$ to the support of the $(k-1)$-dimensional straight simplex $[x_0,\ldots,x_{k-1}]$.
+First, one defines straight simplices on the universal cover $\tilde{M}$ by induction on the dimension: a $0$-dimensional straight simplex is just a map from a point to a given point $x_0\in \tilde{M}$; given $k+1$ points $x_0,\ldots,x_k\in \tilde{M}$, one defines the straight simplex $[x_0,\ldots,x_k]$ by coning $[x_0,\ldots,x_{k-1}]$ over $x_k$, i.e., by taking constant speed geodesics from $x_k$ to the support of the $(k-1)$-dimensional straight simplex $[x_0,\ldots,x_{k-1}]$.
 Then, given a simplex $\sigma:\Delta^k\to M$, one chooses a lift $\tilde{\sigma}:\Delta^k\to \tilde{M}$, considers the straight simplex with the same vertices as $\tilde{\sigma}$, and projects it to $M$.
 By extending this procedure to chains, we obtain a well defined chain map

 whose image consists of straight chains and which is chain homotopic to the identity via a bounded homotopy.
 Therefore, the induced map in bounded cohomology

 is the identity.
 This means that to get a well defined class in bounded cohomology, it is sufficient to define a bounded cochain on straight singular simplices.
 Let now $\omega$ be the Riemannian volume form of $M$.
 We can define the associated integration cochain by setting for any $c\in C_n(M,\R)$.
 This defines a bounded singular cocycle.
 Indeed, by Stokes' theorem and since $\omega$ is closed, we have